Rose Murphy: Music career

 She was born in Xenia, Ohio, United States.
 Described by AllMusic's Scott Yanow as having "a unique place in music history", Murphy was known as "the chee chee girl" because of her habit of singing "chee chee" in many of her numbers.
 She was also known as "the girl with the pale pink voice".

 Murphy began her musical career in the late 1930s, playing intermission piano for such performers as Count Basie, and became popular in the United States and United Kingdom in the late 1940s.
 She is best known for her high-pitched singing style, which incorporated scat singing, giggling, and percussive sound effects.
 "Busy Line", one of her most well-known songs, made use of perhaps her most famous vocal sound effect: the 'brrp, brrrp' of a telephone ring.
-A version of the song was later used in 1990 by BT Cellnet in a television commercial, which was such a success that RCA reissued the original recording.
-Princess Margaret became a fan after "Busy Line" became a hit in England.
+A version of the song by Peter Skellern was later used in 1990 by BT Cellnet in a television commercial which was such a success that RCA reissued the original recording.
+Princess Margaret became a fan after "Busy Line" became a hit in the United Kingdom.
 She attended Murphy's concerts in London, imitated her while playing the piano and sang "Busy Line" at parties.

 From the 1950s to the 1980s, Murphy continued to play at many of the top clubs in New York, such as the Cookery, Michael's Pub and Upstairs At the Downstairs.
 She was normally accompanied by bassist Slam Stewart or Morris Edwards.
 These were interspersed with engagements in London and tours of Europe.